CeedElemRestriction

 - Parameters:

-l_size – [out] Variable to store number of nodes
+CeedElemRestrictionl_size – [out] Variable to store l-vector size

 - Returns: